Back to work Back to workshop magic

 "Any sufficiently advanced technology is indistinguishable from magic," said Arthur C Clarke and in truth it was surreal to see words word forming on a whiteboard written by people from all over the globe.

 As cool as it was, I found that for team workshops another sort of magic was missing.
 And it was irreplaceable.
-In this time when we can't be together I got to thinking about what is missing.
+Thanks to hybrid working people have the chance to experience it all again.

 Getting everyone in a room together is the only way that real bonding as a team takes place.
 It's both something about being able to read full body language, facial expressions and inflection and the sheer randomness of who gets to sit next to each other or arrive at the coffee break together.
 Almost imperceptibly you get connection, intimacy, and friendship.